 Second, the revised definition includes explosive, incendiary, or poison gas weapons that are intended to cause property damage.
 The current D.C.
 Code definition of "weapon of mass destruction" in sub-paragraph (12)(B) appears to expand the meaning of a "device that is designed, intended, or otherwise used to cause death or serious bodily injury" in sub-paragraph (12)(A) by specifically including in the definition "an object similar to or used to achieve the same destructive effect of any of the devices described in subparagraph (A) of this paragraph."
 The reference to "destructive effect" without a reference to "designed, intended, or otherwise used to cause death or serious bodily injury" may indicate the inclusion of weapons intended for use against property only.
 There is no case law on point, however the repeated reference to "a weapon of mass destruction capable of causing multiple deaths, serious bodily injuries to multiple persons, or massive destruction of property" in current D.C.
 Code § 22-3154 (manufacture or possession of a weapon of mass destruction) and current D.C.
 Code § 22-3155 (use, dissemination, or detonation of a weapon of mass destruction) indicates that the legislative intent was not to exclude from the term "weapon of mass destruction" items that are intended only for property destruction.
-To resolve this ambiguity, the revised statute specifically refers in paragraph (A) to a weapon that is "designed, planned for use or otherwise used to cause death or serious bodily injury to a person, or property damage...."
-Specific inclusion of weapons designed, planned for use or otherwise used to cause property damage is consistent with other current D.C.
-Code and RCC terrorism offenses.
+To resolve this ambiguity, the revised statute specifically refers in paragraph (A) to a weapon that is "designed, planned for use, or otherwise used to cause death or serious bodily injury to a person, or property damage...."
+Specific inclusion of weapons designed, planned for use, or otherwise used to cause property damage is consistent with other current D.C.
+Code and RCCA terrorism offenses.
 This change clarifies the revised statutes.

 Third, the revised definition includes weapons involving release not only of a toxic or poisonous chemical, but the precursors of a toxic or poisonous chemical.
 The current D.C.
 Code definition makes no reference to chemical precursors of a toxic or poisonous chemical, and there is no mention of the subject in the legislative history.
 It is unclear whether the current definition includes a weapon designed to release a precursor that, in the presence of rain or another reactant, would form a toxic or poisonous chemical.
 To resolve this ambiguity, the revised definition specifically includes weapons that release not only a toxic or poisonous chemical, but the precursors of a toxic or poisonous chemical.
-The revised definition more closely follows the federal definition of a "weapon of mass destruction" which refers in relevant part to "any weapon that is designed or intended to cause death or serious bodily injury through the release, dissemination, or impact of toxic or poisonous chemicals, or their precursors."26 It is unclear why a chemical precursor, released with the specified intent, would not be treated equivalent to other chemicals that already constitute a "toxic or poisonous chemical."
-This change improves the clarity and may improve the proportionality of the revised statutes.
+The revised definition more closely follows the federal definition of a "weapon of mass destruction" which refers in relevant part to "any weapon that is designed or intended to cause death or serious bodily injury through the release, dissemination, or impact of toxic or poisonous chemicals, or their precursors."23 It is unclear why a chemical precursor, any destructive device described in subparagraph (A) or (B) and from which a destructive device may be readily assembled.
+The term "destructive device" shall not include any device which is neither designed nor redesigned for use as a weapon; any device, although originally designed for use as a weapon, which is redesigned for use as a signaling, pyrotechnic, line throwing, safety, or similar device; surplus ordnance sold, loaned, or given by the Secretary of the Army pursuant to the provisions of section 7684(2), 7685, or 7686 of title 10; or any other device which the Attorney General finds is not likely to be used as a weapon, is an antique, or is a rifle which the owner intends to use solely for sporting, recreational or cultural purposes.").

-&lt;sup>25 18 U.S.C.A. § 2332a.

-&lt;sup>26 18 U.S.C.A. § 2332a.
+22 18 U.S.C.A. § 2332a.
+23 18 U.S.C.A. § 2332a.